TrevorEngland23/PDF-Rotator/README.md

     **Proof of Concept**

-    Upon execution, a small window will appear.
+    A. Upon execution, a small window will appear.

     ![screenshot](images/gui.png)

-    Select the PDF that needs to be rotated.
+    B. Select the PDF that needs to be rotated.

     ![screenshot](images/pdf-select.png)
     ![screenshot](images/original-pdf.png)

-    Rotate the PDF
+    C. Rotate the PDF

     ![screenshot](images/pdf-confirmation.png)
     ![screenshot](images/pdf-rotated.png)